San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- San Jose State and its opponents have gone over the current 40-point total in four of eight games (50%) this season.
+- San Jose State's games this season have gone over 41 points four of eight times.

-- Wyoming's games have gone over 40 points in three of six chances this season.
+- So far this season, 50% of Wyoming's games (3/6) have had more combined points than Saturday's over/under of 41.

-- The combined points per game average of the two teams, 42.5, is 2.5 points more than Saturday's over/under.
+- Saturday's total is 1.5 points lower than the two team's combined 42.5 points per game average.

 San Jose State Stats and Trends